stephensmitchell-forks/occt/dox/user_guides/foundation_classes/basics.md

  to it.
 The plug-in is  not bound to its client, i.e. the plug-in knows only how its connection  mechanism is defined and how to call the corresponding services.

 A plug-in can be used to:

-  * implement the mechanism of a *driver*, i.e dynamically  changing a driver implementation according to the current transactions (for  example, retrieving a document stored in another version of an application),
+  * implement the mechanism of a *driver*, i.e dynamically  changing a driver implementation according to the current transactions (for  example, retrieving a document stored in another version of an application),<br/><br/>

-  * restrict processing resources to the minimum required (for  example, it does not load any application services at run-time as long as the  user does not need them),
+  * restrict processing resources to the minimum required (for  example, it does not load any application services at run-time as long as the  user does not need them),<br/><br/>

   * facilitate modular development  (an application can be  delivered with base functions while some advanced capabilities will be added as  plug-ins when they are available).

 The plug-in is identified with the help of the global universal identifier (GUID).
 The GUID includes lower case characters and cannot  end with a blank space.

 Once it has been loaded, the call to the services provided  by the plug-in is direct (the client is implemented in the same language as the  plug-in).

 ## C++ Plug-In Implementation

 The C++ plug-in implements a service as an object with  functions defined in an abstract class (this abstract class and its parent  classes with the GUID are the only information about the plug-in implemented in the client application).
 The plug-in consists of a sharable library including a  method named Factory which creates the C++ object (the client cannot instantiate this object because the  plug-in implementation is not visible).

 Foundation classes provide in the package *Plugin* a method named *Load()*, which enables the client to access the required service  through a library.

 That method reads the information regarding available  plug-ins and their locations from the resource file *Plugin* found by environment variable *CSF_PluginDefaults*:

 ~~~~~
-$CSF_PluginDefaults/.Plugin
+$CSF_PluginDefaults/Plugin
 ~~~~~

 The *Load* method looks for the library name in the resource file or registry  through its GUID, for example, on UNIX: